vikingfacer/rusty_bot/readme.md

 to a arduino the aim is to make the command structure very generatic so any arduino and Pi set up can be used, and to make this project as plug and play as possible.

 `Feel Free to look through the source code and critic everything.
-I appreciate the criticism, help and support `
+I appreciate the help and support `
 # Commands #
 These are the commands that are supported by the project.
 These commands are that control the arduino board.